SonarHEXAGON/ProjectileCore/API.md

 		print("Local cosmetic hit", HitResult and HitResult["Instance"]);
 	end;
 });
+["DebugVisualize"]              = true;
+["DebugVisualizeCasts"]         = true;
+["DebugVisualizeAreas"]         = true;
+["DebugVisualizeHoming"]        = true;
+["DebugVisualizerLifetime"]     = 0.15;
+["DebugVisualizerColor"]        = Color3.fromRGB(0, 170, 255);
+["DebugVisualizerTransparency"] = 0.65;
+["DebugVisualizerAlwaysOnTop"]  = true;
 ```

+Debug visualizers are off by default.
+Keep them off in production benchmarks unless you want the debug layer itself to become the benchmark.

 ## Performance Notes

 - Prefer server authority for damage, PvP, NPC combat like Plyr vs Sky Drake, and real hit handling.
+- Prefer server authority for damage, PvP, NPC combat, and real hit handling.
 - Use `CreateProjectilePart = false` on server definitions when clients render visuals.
 - Use cached visual projectiles and warm the cache to expected burst counts.
 - Prefer spherecasts for fast/fatass bullets instead of large overlap loops.
 - Keep spherecast radius as small as gameplay allows.
 - Tune replication intervals for homing/Bezier visuals instead of over-sending every frame.
+- Warm projectile caches to expected burst counts.
+- Prefer spherecasts for high-speed or wide projectiles.
 - Keep `AutoAcquireInterval` reasonable under high NPC counts.
 - Use grouped `DeflectArea` and `AttractArea` to avoid controller churn (*Polar here, but yeah this is important for FPS safety*).
 - Keep debug visualizers disabled in production benchmarks.
 - Avoid expensive work in `OnPositionChange` because this is called a lot of times to keep motion smooth.
 - Use `PatchProjectile` for live simulated changes instead of destroy/respawn churn.
+- Use grouped `DeflectArea` and `AttractArea` to avoid controller churn.
+- Use `ControlImmunity` for special projectiles instead of custom ignore soup.
+- Use `FrozenMoment` / `SetTimeScale(0)` for pauses; fully paused projectiles skip movement casts.
+- Use close-hit snap for point-blank travel only once the snap patch is present in source.
+- Avoid expensive work in `OnPositionChange` because smooth motion means frequent callbacks.
+- Use `PatchProjectile`, `Redirect`, and controller phases instead of destroy/respawn churn.